getfem/getfem/doc/sphinx/source/tutorial/wheel.rst

 where :math:`\Gamma_D` is the rim boundary, :math:`F` is the applied density of force.

-This could be added to the model with the weak form language:
+This could be added to the model with GWFL:

 .. code-block:: python